 One of the nicest touches on many newer Holland America ships is this entertainment center of sorts.
 There’s the minibar and safe, plus in the cabinet to the left are two wine and two champagne flutes.
 Handy if you bring your own bottle of wine.
 Unlike many other cruise lines, Holland America refills the ice bucket twice a day.
 The fruit basket below has an order form so you can request your favorite fruit to be delivered.

-My office away from home.
+My office away from home in my stateroom.
 Comfortable chair and writing area.
 I can keep my laptop plugged in and charging while I work.

 No complaints about the bathroom.
 A little more storage space under the sink would have been nice if I had to share the bathroom with a roommate.
 My new hanging toiletry bag on a door hook, held everything it was fine.
 The hand-held shower head and height adjustment are so convenient and plenty of water pressure to rinse out conditioner in a minute or two.
 The hair and bath products are Elemis.
 While they’re good products, they’re just not my favorite for my hair.
 I liked the real bars of soap for the sink and shower plus you don’t have to ask your room attendant for them.

-I’m standing with my back at the railing.
+I’m standing with my back at the railing, looking in towards my stateroom.
 You can get an idea about the extra space.

 By the third day, I began to enjoy the spaciousness.
 Stretched out on the deck chair under the overhang, no one could see me lounging about.
 I felt as though I was in a suite.
 Even at the rail at sail-away, I became more comfortable as the cruise continued.
 If rates were close to that of the standard verandah stateroom or if it’s in your price range, I’d suggest the extended verandah instead of the standard balcony.
 It did make a difference and it was really nice to have that extra room after all.